When Australia federated in 1901, the Constitution restricted voting rights in federal elections to women who held those

 Women in Australia over the age of 21 could now vote in elections and stand for the Australian Parliament, although many still did not have the right to do the same in their home states.
 The Franchise Act, however, specifically denied federal voting rights to every ‘aboriginal native’ of Australia, Asia, Africa, or the Islands of the Pacific who didn’t already have the right to vote in state elections.
 First Nations men and women only gained the right to vote in federal elections in 1962 after an amendment to the Commonwealth Electoral Act.

-While women ran in elections from 1903, it was not until 1943 that the first of them won seats in the Australian Parliament – Enid Lyons in the House of Representatives and Dorothy Tangney in the Senate.
+While women voted and ran in elections from 1903, it was not until 1943 that the first of them won seats in the Australian Parliament – Enid Lyons in the House of Representatives and Dorothy Tangney in the Senate.

 As Australia was one of the first places in the world to allow women the vote, Australian suffragists were called upon by women in other countries, especially England and the United States, to provide advice.

-The banner pictured above was created by Australian artist Dora Meeson and was first carried by Vida and other Australian women in a march in London in 1908.
+The banner pictured above was created by Australian artist Dora Meeson and was first carried by Goldstein and other Australian women in a march in London in 1908.
 The banner asks ‘Mother England’ to entrust women with the responsibility and the right to vote, as the Australian nation had done in 1902.

 The term ‘suffragist’ is distinct from ‘suffragette’.
 At the time, women who supported enfranchisement were called suffragists.
 Suffragettes referred to more militant suffragists, such as the Pankhursts and their supporters.